grottrup/FreeRTOS-Tic-Tac-Toe/README.md

 winner.
 8. It should possible to see which field the current player has selected on the PC application.

-### Environment requirement
+### Environment requirements
-* Context of use
+#### Context of use
 * Player 2 should be able to interact with game using the keyboard of a PC.
 * Player 1 should be able to interact with the game with a joystick.
-* Technologies
+#### Technologies
 * All game logic must be in the software running on the Game Console.
 * The software for the system should be written using C-programming.
 The system must have a PC application.
 * The Game Console and the PC must connect through a Serial USB cable.

 ### Usability and other non-functional requirements
 This is meant to be a prototype for demonstration of the achievement of the restriction of the temporal